solpyro/AdventOfCode2025/README.md

 Part 2 was all me, since it was one of the bugs I dealt with in the first part (not removing duplicate streams).
 I got the right answer for the example, but there's clearly some optimization to be done, as the real data crashed out having exhausted the available RAM.

+## Day 8: Playground ⭐

+Copilot tricked me into trying the Manhattan distance, but after preparing the data set, we had obviously wrong starting points for the test data, so I replaced it with the squared distance.
+I also tricked myself into arranging a much more complex dataset than I needed.
+After a rewrite, the solution came easily.